plaidml/plaidml/docs/usage/edsl_ops.rst

-Reference
-*********

 Contractions
 ============

-There are five *aggregation* operations:

-- `operator +=` or `sum`: When multiple values are computed for the same output location, they are added together.
-- `operator *=` or `product`: when multiple values are computed for the same output location, they are multiplied together.
-- `operator >=` or `max`: when multiple values are computed for the same output location, the largest one is used.
-- `operator <=` or `min`: when multiple values are computed for the same output location, the smallest one is used.
-- `operator =` or `assign`: when multiple values are computed for the same output location, an error is raised.
-Note that the compiler errs on the side of caution and may raise an error even when no output location is assigned to multiple times.
-If the programmer manually confirms that there is at most one value computed for each output location, then any of the other aggregation operations will have equivalent behavior and can be used to bypass this error checking.

 There are limited operations available inside a contraction.
 Principally, contractions allow the use of complex index expressions to determine which